neuro-inc/platform-blog/content/blog/mlops-overview-tools-and-processes-for-modern-deep-learning.md

 Initial data analysis can be done with useful python-based [jupyter notebook](https://jupyter.org/).

 The development of large code fragments is conveniently can be done in an IDE ([PyCharm](https://www.jetbrains.com/ru-ru/pycharm/), [Visual Studio Code](https://code.visualstudio.com/) and so on).
 Since the calculations are massive, usually the code is developed in the IDE locally, but it is runs remotely via a remote interpreter ([remote debugging](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html)).

+####  Training the model (Training Loop)

+A key element of model development is the model training.
+At the core of it is the training loop.

+It is a process where the model receives labeled samples, backpropagation algorithm calculates the error and the gradients of the loss function are calculated, then the optimizer changes the model’s weight.
+This loop runs epoch after epoch, batch after batch, as a result we get the best state of the model in terms of best metric value on validation data.